 José Carlos García ⭐

-travel to El Ejido (if we suspect that the reader is in the easternmost part of Andalusia) to enjoy this restaurant exclusively?
-The best answer would be to refer to the experience of this highly acclaimed Andalusian restaurant.
+Travel to El Ejido (if we suspect that the reader is in the easternmost Andalusia) to enjoy this restaurant exclusively?
+The most fitting answer would be to refer to the experience of this highly acclaimed Andalusian restaurant.

-José Álvarez follows in the gastronomic footsteps of La Costa, whose history dates back to the 1960s.
-Products from the Alboran Sea and local vegetables are the protagonists of the menu of the only Michelin-starred restaurant in Almeria.
+José Álvarez follows the gastronomic trail of La Costa, whose history dates back to the 1960s.
+The products of the Alboran Sea and the vegetables of proximity are the protagonists of the menu of the only Michelin starred restaurant in Almeria.

 Chef: José Álvarez.